arturopala/akka-io-sctp/README.md

 This driver has been derived from an original [Akka I/O TCP](https://github.com/akka/akka/tree/master/akka-actor/src/main/scala/akka/io) driver.

+This implementation uses **one-to-one style interface**.
+The goal of this style is to follow as closely as possible the current practice of using the sockets interface for a connection oriented protocol, such as TCP.
+This style enables existing applications using connection oriented protocols to be ported to SCTP with very little effort.
+See more [here](http://tools.ietf.org/html/draft-ietf-tsvwg-sctpsocket-15#section-4).

 ## About SCTP - Stream Control Transmission Protocol

 The Stream Control Transmission Protocol (SCTP) is a IP transport protocol, existing at an equivalent level with UDP (User Datagram Protocol) and TCP (Transmission Control Protocol), which provide transport layer functions to  Internet applications.